Up to 60% off sofas & mattresses — limited‑time deals.

 Modular vs fixed configuration

-If you rent, move often, or expect layout changes, modular pieces (and reversible returns) reduce the risk of being stuck with the wrong orientation.
+If you rent, move often, or think the room layout may change, modular pieces or a reversible-chaise design reduce the chance of getting stuck with the wrong orientation later.
+This is where modular sofa vs sectional differences matter most.

 Best coffee table and rug sizing for an L